millescasGoto/docker/test_docker.md

 5. The bot should now be running locally and connected to your Slack workspace.

 > [!NOTE]
-> To stop the docker compose type this command under the `local_env` directory
+> To stop the docker compose, type this command under the `local_env` directory
 >```
 >docker compose down
 >```
-> To remove the docker compose volume(database) type this command under the `local_env` directory
+> To remove the docker compose volume(database), type this command under the `local_env` directory
 >```
 >docker compose down -v
 >```